Adam And Eve

-The teaching of the Way would describe the garden allegory as a picture of wholeness and oneness with God, the reality shared with Him, intimate and personal, including both Adam and Eve.
+The Garden allegory, including both Adam and Eve, is pictured as wholeness and oneness with God, with a shared reality with Him, intimate and personal.
 Although the garden is physically outside of oneself, the relationship with God seems existent as already birthed or awakened from within.
 Adam and Eve thus directly share unity with God.

 PART ONE